spectrum-health-systems/AvatoolWebService/README.md

 The current method of publishing the web service is to just copy the entire project to where it is being hosted.
 Future versions of the Avatool Web Service will utilize the publishing functionality of Visual Studio.

 # USAGE
-There are a variety of ways to use custom web services with myAvatar, the most common being:
+To use the Avatool Web Service with myAvatar, you will need to add a ScriptLink event to one of the following events on a form:
-* when a form loads ("Form Load")
+* when the form loads ("Form Load")
 * after the submit button is clicked, but prior to filing the form ("Pre-File")
 * after the submit button is clicked and the form has been filed ("Post-File")

 You can also use custom web services with fields and controls, but that is beyond the scope of this documentation.

-### ADDING A SCRIPT LINK TO A FORM
+### ADDING A SCRIPT LINK EVENT TO A FORM
 In order to have the Avatar Web Service do something, you need to have something *call* the web service.
 You'll do this by adding a ScriptLink event on the form you're working with.
 In order to do this:
 1. Open the **Form Designer** form
 2. Choose the myAvatar™ form you want to use from the **Forms** dropdown